TheZoq2/dcs_on_linux/README.md

 ### Control issues

 Due to the various differences between distributions, issues with (HOTAS) controls can be hard to nail down, especially when Wine is involved - adding another layer of potentional problems.
-Users experiencing issues with their controllers are advised to read through [the information here](https://github.com/bradley-r/Linux-Controller-Fixes/).
+Users experiencing issues with controllers are advised to read through [the information here](https://github.com/bradley-r/Linux-Controller-Fixes/).

 ## Other software